 Andrew P. Sabelhaus

 Andrew P. Sabelhaus is a Postdoctoral Research Associate with the Soft Machines Lab in Mechanical Engineering at Carnegie Mellon University, through the Intelligence Community (IC) Postdoctoral Research Fellowship Program.

 I completed my PhD in Mechanical Engineering in 2019 at the University of California, Berkeley.
 At Berkeley, I worked with Prof. Alice Agogino in the Berkeley Emergent Space Tensegrities Lab.
 I was also fortunate enough to work with the Intelligent Systems Division and Intelligent Robotics Group at NASA Ames Research Center as part of my NASA Space Technology Research Fellowship.

-My research interests span the design and control of soft and flexible robotic systems.
+My research interests span the modeling, design, and feedback control of soft and flexible robotic systems for locomotion.
 My past work has focused on the flexible backbones (spines) of quadruped robots built from tensegrity structures, and my current work examines locomotion of soft walking robots powered with shape-memory alloys.

 Check out my Twitter for interesting soft robot videos!